MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: MM-MoralBench

 \subsection{Evaluation Metric}

-Moral tasks are inherently complicated and diverse.
+Moral tasks are inherently complicated.
 We aim to accurately capture the model's underlying tendencies under different moral scenarios, assessing the model's moral preferences and consistency more reliably.
-To achieve this, we quantify the model's likelihood of choosing each option in a given multimodal scenario by calculating the probability of each choice, thus providing a reliable foundation for subsequent analysis.
+To achieve this, we quantify the model's likelihood of choosing each option in a given multimodal scenario by calculating the probability of each choice, providing a reliable foundation for subsequent analysis.

 Due to the computational complexity involved in mapping token space to option space and the fact that some closed-source model APIs do not provide direct access to token probabilities\cite{scherrer2024moralchoice}, we estimate these probabilities through Monte Carlo sampling~\cite{metropolis1953equation}.
-Specifically, for the LVLM with parameters $\theta$, we sample $M$ responses $\{a_1,...a_{M}\}$ by $a\sim{p}_{\theta_j}(a|i,t)$ for each image-instruction pair $(i,t) \in I \times T$.
+Specifically, for the LVLM with parameters $\theta$, we sample $M$ responses $\{a_1,...a_{M}\}$ by $a\sim{p}_{\theta_j} (a|i,t)$ for each image-instruction pair $(i,t) \in I \times T$.
 The likelihood of choosing a specific option $o_i$ is quantified as follows:

-We consider the option with the highest probability as the model's preference option for each image-instruction pair and calculate the accuracy as the evaluation metric.
+We consider the option with the highest probability as the model's preference option for each image-instruction pair and calculate the accuracy as the {primary} evaluation metric.
 Higher accuracy indicates better abilities in moral understanding and reasoning, with greater alignment between the model's intrinsic moral inclinations and human moral standards.
-The average accuracy across the three tasks is considered as the overall score.
+The average accuracy across the three tasks is considered as the overall score. {To provide a more comprehensive assessment of internal model preferences, we further analyze Macro-averaged Precision, Recall, and F1-score in~\ref{sup:analysis}.}